Krishna Prasad (actor)

 Krishna Prasad N. P. is an Indian actor and agriculturist, who appears in Malayalam films and television.
 He made his acting debut as a teen in 1984 with a bit part in K. G. George's Panchavadi Palam.
 His debut credited role came in Padmarajan's 1988 drama Moonnam Pakkam.
 Since then, he has acted in over 150 films.

-He played leading role in K. S. Sethumadhavan's and M. T. Vasudevan Nair's drama Venal Kinavukal (1991) and in the TV serial Vritthandham on Doordarshan.
-He has mostly played supporting roles.
-Prasad has worked with various filmmakers, including Adoor Gopalakrishnan, A. K. Lohithadas, Sibi Malayil, Priyadarshan, Anjali Menon, Dr. Biju, Lal Jose, Martin Prakkat, Abrid Shine, and Midhun Manuel Thomas.
+He played a leading role in Venal Kinavukal (1991) directed by K. S. Sethumadhavan and written by M. T. Vasudevan Nair, as well as in the TV serial Vritthandham on Doordarshan.
+Although he has predominantly been cast in supporting roles, Prasad has collaborated with a wide range of filmmakers, including Adoor Gopalakrishnan, A. K. Lohithadas, Sibi Malayil, Priyadarshan, Anjali Menon, Dr. Biju, Lal Jose, Martin Prakkat, Abrid Shine, and Midhun Manuel Thomas.

 Prasad ventured into paddy cultivation in 2007.
-In 2010, he won Karshakamitra award from the Government of Kerala for his work in farming.
+In 2010, he won Karshakamitra award from the Government of Kerala for farming.
 Prasad has served as a member of the Central Board of Film Certification (CBFC), Kerala State Chalachitra Academy, and Kerala Lalithakala Akademi.

 Early life

-Krishna Prasad was born into a traditional agriculturist family.
-His ancestral home is in Anchuvilakku, Perunna, Changanassery.
-He has two siblings.
+Krishna Prasad was born into a traditional agriculturist family and has two siblings.
+His ancestral home is located at Anchuvilakku, Perunna, Changanassery.
 His father, N. P. Unnipilla was a teacher, social worker, and agriculturist.
-Prasad began acting at the age of eight, portraying a 70-year-old man in a stage drama titled Prism.
-From then on, he remained active in stage plays, which eventually led to his entry into cinema.
-He was a two-time Best Actor at Mahatma Gandhi University youth festival.
-He is also a graduate of Mahatma Gandhi University.
+Prasad began acting at the age of eight, when he portrayed a 70-year-old man in the stage drama Prism.
+He remained actively involved in theatre thereafter, which eventually paved the way for his entry into cinema.
+He was a two-time recipient of the Best Actor award at the Mahatma Gandhi University youth festival, and is a graduate of Mahatma Gandhi University.

-Career
+Acting career

+Prasad has acted in over 150 films.
 He made his acting debut as a teen in 1984 with K. G. George's Panchavadi Palam, playing a bit part as a charlatan's disciple.
 His father also appeared in the film.
 It was followed by his debut credited role in Padmarajan's 1988 drama Moonnam Pakkam.
 He worked with Padmarajan again in a prominent role in Season (1989).
 He was then cast in a leading role in K. S. Sethumadhavan-directed drama Venal Kinavukal written by M. T. Vasudevan Nair.
 Around the same time, he played the leading role in the television serial Vritthandham on Doordarshan.

 In 1997, he acted alongside Sivaji Ganesan in Oru Yathramozhi.
 He has also acted in Malayalam television serials.
 He won Critics award for his acting in the serial Samaksham.
 He also acted in serials such as Nalukettu, Sthree, Samayam among others.
 He played an antagonistic role in the 2008 drama Mizhikal Sakshi.
-He has acted in over 150 films.

 Prasad was appointed as a member of the Central Board of Film Certification (CBFC), Kerala State Chalachitra Academy, and Kerala Lalithakala Akademi.